-The Redwell Medical Centre is a busy practice with currently 12,250 (approx) patients.
+Redwell Medical Centre is a busy practice with approximately 12,000 patients.

-If you need a message to get passed to the doctor, you can do this via our receptionists.
-If the message is long or complex, it is best that you drop the doctor a written note.
+If you need a message to get passed to the Doctor, you can do this via our receptionists.

 All members of the surgery primary care team are committed to achieve high quality services for you, our patients.
 In return for these standards, we ask that you take responsibility for your side of the bargain.

 For details of our standards and how you can help.

 No service is perfect.
 We certainly are not.
 If you feel that you have been let down by any aspect of our service, please write or speak to Angie Coles, on 01933 423424.
 More . . .